+Evaluator:

-Name of Employee: ı Evaluator: School: Grade/Subject: Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Eugaging and Supporting all Students in Learning □ 1.1 Using knowledge of students to engage them in learning □ 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests □ 1.3 Connecting subject matter to meaningful, reallife contexts □ 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs □ 1.5 Promoting critical thinking through inquiry, problem solving, and reflection □ 1.6 Monitoring student learning and adjusting instruction while teaching Click here to enter a da te.
+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Engaging and Supporting all Students in Learning Click here to enter a date. □ 1.1 Using knowledge of students to engage them in learning □ 1.2 Connecting learning to students' prior knowledge, backgrounds, life experienc- es, and interests life contexts instructional strategies, re- sources, and technologies to meet students' diverse learn- ing needs thinking through inquiry, problem solving, and reflec- tion □ 1.6 Monitoring student learning and adjusting in- struction while teaching

-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Creating and Maintaining Effective Environment for Students Click here to enter a date. □ 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully □ 2.2 Creating physical or virtual learning environments that promote studentlearning, reflect diversity, and encourage constructive and productive interactions among students □ 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe □ 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students □ 2.5 Developing, communicating, and maintaining high standards for individual and group behavior □ 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn
+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Creating and Maintaining Effective Environment for Students Click here to enter a date. □ 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully □ 2.2 Creating physical or virtual learning environ- ments that promote student- learning, reflect diversity, and productive interactions among students maintaining learning envi- ronments that are physical- ly, intellectually, and emo- tionally safe □ 2.4 Creating a rigorous learning environment with high expectations and ap- propriate support for all students □ 2.5 Developing, com- municating, and maintain- ing high standards for indi- vidual and group behavior □ 2.6 Employing class- room routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can rearn 2.7 Using instructional time to optimize learning

-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Understanding and Organizing Subject Matter Knowledge Click here to enter a date. □ 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks □ 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter □ 3.3 Organizing curriculum to facilitate student understanding of the subject matter □ 3.4 Utilizing instructional strategies that are appropriate to the subject matter □ 3.5 Using and adapting resources, technologies, and standards-aligned instructional matter accessible to all students □ 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content

-Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Planning Instruction and Designing Learning Expe- riences for All Students Click here to enter a date.
-4.1 Using knowledge of students' academic readi- ness, language proficiency, cultural background, and plan instruction 4.2 Establishing and articulating goals for student 1 4.3 Developing and se- quencing long-term and short-term instructional plans to support student learning 4.4 Planning instruction ate strategies to meet the learning needs of all stu- dents 4.5 Adapting instruc- tional plans and curricular materials to meet the as- sessed learning needs of all students

 Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment

+Understanding and Organiz- ing Subject Matter Knowledge Click here to enter a date.

+■ 3.1 Demonstrating knowledge of subject matter, academic content standards,

+and currictium frameworks

+proficiencies to ensure stu- dent understanding of sub-

+ject matter

+3.3 Organizing curricu- lum to facilitate student un-

+derstanding of the subject matter

+3.4 Utilizing instruc-

+noma surges and are ap- propriate to the subject mat-

+ter

+3.5 Using and adapting resources, technologies, and

+standards-aligned instruc-

+tional materials, including adonted materials, to make

+subject matter accessible to

+all students

+□ 3.6 Addressing the

+needs of English learners

+and students with special

+needs to provide equitable

+access to the content

+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment Planning Instruction and Designing Learning Expe- riences for All Students Click here to enter a date. □ 4.1 Using knowledge of students' academic readi- ness, language proficiency, cultural background, and individual development to plan instruction □ 4.2 Establishing and articulating goals for student learning □ 4.3 Developing and se- quencing long-term and short-term instructional plans to support student □ 4.4 Planning instruction that incorporates appropri- ate strategies to meet the learning needs of all stu- dents □ 4.5 Adapting instruc- tional plans and curricular materials to meet the as- sessed learning needs of all students

+Area of Deficiency Directive for Improvement Pertinent Resources Specific Timeline for Improvement Progress Assessment

 Assessing Student Learn- ing Click here to enter a date.

-5.1 Applying knowledge of the purposes, characteris-
+□ 5.1 Applying knowledge of the purposes, characteris- tics, and uses of different

-tics, and uses of different types of assessments
+types of assessments

-5.2 Collecting and ana- lyzing assessment data from

-a variety of sources to in- form instruction
+lyzing assessment data from a variety of sources to in-

+form instruction

-☐ 5.3 Reviewing data, both individually and with
+both individually and with

 colleagues, to monitor stu- dent learning

 5.4 Using assessment

-goals and to plan, differenti-
+data to establish learning coals and to nlan_differenti-

+ate, and modify instruction

 5.5 Involving all stu-

 dents in self-assessment, goal setting, and monitoring

+progress

-progress 5.6 Using available
+5.6 Using available

-sessment, analysis, and
+technologies to assist in as-

-communication of student learning
+sessiment, analysis, and communication of student

+learning

-5.7 Using assessment
+□ 5.7 Using assessment

-information to share timely and comprehensible feed-
+information to share timely

+and comprehensible feed-

-back with students and their families
+back with students and their

+Iamilies